rahul385/Titanic-Survival-Prediction/README.md

 ## File Descriptions <a name="files"></a>

-* `Titanic.ipynb` : The Jupyter notebook that includes data exploration, code and visualizations.
+* `Titanic.ipynb` : The jupyter notebook [Titanic.ipynb](https://github.com/rahul385/Titanic-Survival-Prediction/blob/master/Titanic.ipynb) includes data exploration, code, machine learning model and visualizations.
+After comparing the accuracy of severla lgorithms I decided to use I decided to use the Gradient Boosting model with accuracy score 84.77.

 * `Titanic_Profile_Report.html` : Profiling report of training data set.

 * Data: Includes dataset provided by Kaggle for the competition